Blog Archives

 This is an update to my earlier post, where I described my career coaching process in detail.
 While I have always offered and enjoyed online coaching via phone or video, I used to meet most clients in my office.
 I had therefore written my earlier post assuming a regular in-person setting.
 Some of the coaching methods I described there, especially exercises giving the client physical cards to sort and lay out, are of course not available in a remote setting.
 To replace those, I have in the meantime created additional resources and career counseling tools for a remote coaching setting that I am happy to share here.

 I have revised the pdf that I’ve shared before to include links to all those online coaching tools and resources.
-Some of the links are external resources, such as a free assessment of career values that I really like, provided by Career Services Group, Inc. Others are tools I created or adapted from card sort tasks, such as a skills matrix in a Google Spreadsheet.
+Some of the links are external resources, such as a free assessment of career values that I really like,

 How Does Career Decision Coaching Work?